marklogic-community/corb2/README.md

 ```

 ### Adhoc Modules
-Appending "|ADHOC" to the name or path of a XQuery module (with .xqy extension) or JavaScript (with .sjs or .js extension) module will cause the module to be read from the file system and executed in MarkLogic without being uploaded to Modules database.
+Appending `|ADHOC` to the name or path of a XQuery module (with .xqy extension) or JavaScript (with .sjs or .js extension) module will cause the module to be read from the file system and executed in MarkLogic without being uploaded to Modules database.
 This simplifies running CoRB jobs by not requiring deployment of any code to MarkLogic, and makes the set of CoRB2 files and configuration more self contained.

-**INIT-MODULE**, **URIS-MODULE**, **PROCESS-MODULE**, **PRE-BATCH-MODULE** and **POST-BATCH-MODULE** can be specified adhoc by adding the suffix '|ADHOC' for XQuery or JavaScript (with .sjs or .js extension) at the end.
+**INIT-MODULE**, **URIS-MODULE**, **PROCESS-MODULE**, **PRE-BATCH-MODULE** and **POST-BATCH-MODULE** can be specified adhoc by adding the suffix `|ADHOC` for XQuery or JavaScript (with .sjs or .js extension) at the end.
 Adhoc XQuery or JavaScript remains local to the CoRB and is not deployed to MarkLogic.
 The XQuery or JavaScript module should be in its named file and that file should be available on the file system, including being on the java classpath for CoRB.

-**Adhoc Examples:**
+##### Adhoc Examples:
 * `PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC` adhoc-pre-batch.xqy must be on the classpath or in the current directory.
 * `PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` XQuery module file with full path in the file system.
 * `URIS-MODULE=adhoc-uris.sjs|ADHOC` Adhoc JavaScript module in the classpath or current directory.